 - Community Social Hour was now part of an all SIG Social Hour at Annual Meeting

-- Total Presentation of Multicultural Theme Topics at 2017 Conference
+- Presentation on Multicultural Theme Topics at 2018 Conference continued to increase

 - We have collaborated with the Public Education Committee and the consumer online community to increase access to Spanish resources